 Unqualified Teacher Pay Scale for England and Wales

 Dartmoor Training School Alliance (DTSA) is an alliance of primary and secondary schools servicing Devon and the wider area.
 If you are thinking about training to teach, we think we can offer you a superb range of inspiring courses.
 Whether you are a new graduate or you are considering a career change, our teacher training will equip you with the skills to be an outstanding teacher.
 DTSA is led by Okehampton College, rated Outstanding by Ofsted.
 We work in partnership with the University of Exeter, itself rated Outstanding.
 To find out more watch our video HERE and visit our web site HERE

 There are many great reasons to train with us:

-- Train close to home: With 85 schools in our Alliance from the greater Devon area, we offer trainees greater control over where they complete their training.
+With over 80 schools in our Alliance from the wider Devon area, including Cornwall and Plymouth, we offer trainees greater control over where they train.

-- Matching trainees to placement schools: every effort is made to carefully match trainees to placement schools that will best develop their skills teacher
+Matching trainees to placement schools: every effort is made to match trainees to placement schools that will best develop their skills teacher

-- Support into employment and beyond: We recruit trainees with the view to support them, through workshops and mock interviews, to secure their first post.
+Support into employment: We recruit trainees with the view to support them, through workshops and mock interviews, to secure their first post.
 Trainees that go onto teach in local schools are supported through our wide range of NQT and other programmes.